mit-crpg/OpenMOC/docs/source/usersguide/input.rst

   solver.setFixedSourceByCell(source_cell, 1, 1.0)
   solver.computeFlux(max_iters)

 The first group flux is plotted below.
-All other flux plots are zero throughout the entire geometry because the scattering source is not accounted in ``computeFlux(...)`` and neutrons are always born in the first group.
+All other flux plots are zero throughout the entire geometry because the scattering source is not accounted for in ``computeFlux(...)`` and neutrons are always born in the first group.
 By using the ``computeFlux(...)`` routine, OpenMOC is directed to only use the provided fixed source and not to update for fission or scattering.
-Notice that there are prominant ray effects since there is no scattering in this problem, an inherent characteristic of MOC solvers.
-The MOC solver is defined with 4 azimuthal angles for the figure on the left and 16 azimuthal angles for the figure on the right.
-As the number of angles increases, the effect is not as noticable but is still present.
+Notice that there are prominent ray effects since there is no scattering in this problem, an inherent characteristic of MOC solvers.
+The MOC solver is defined with 4 azimuthal angles for the figure on the left and 32 azimuthal angles for the figure on the right.
+As the number of angles increases, the effect is not as noticeable but is still present.

 .. _figure_fixed_source_flux_calc: